DataDog/documentation/content/en/code_analysis/_index.md

 {{< img src="code_analysis/shopist_lib_vulnerabilities.png" alt="Library vulnerabilities on the Code Analysis page for the Datadog Shopist service and repository" style="width:100%;">}}

-Identify and address vulnerable open-source libraries detected by SCA in the **Library Vulnerabilities** view.
+Identify and address vulnerable open source libraries detected by SCA in the **Library Vulnerabilities** view.

 {{% /tab %}}
 {{% tab "Library List" %}}